hchyang/PSiTE/README.md

 ##### --purity

-This option specifies the proportion of tumor cells in the sample.
-With this option, phylovar can output true frequencies of each variant in the sample by taking into account tumor purity (section 2.2.2 output file: SNVs file).
+This option specifies the proportion of tumor cells in the whole sample.
+With this option, phylovar can output true frequencies of each variant in the whole sample by taking into account tumor purity (section 2.2.2 output file: SNVs file).

+##### --depth

+This option specifies the depth of the whole tumor sample for read count simulation.
+With this option, phylovar can output read count of each variant in the whole sample by taking into account tumor purity and CNVs effect (section 2.2.2 output file: SNVs file).

 ##### --random_seed